-Seamless Spray - the fast, money - saving way to repair roofs - is creating big income sales for men with no experience in maintenance products many who'd never sold any-thing before!
-With Pace one-coat process, you show schools. coat process, you show schools, motels, plants, shopping centers how to save thousands of dollars on roof repairs, using their own men and Seamless Spray equipment we furnish free.
+Seamless Spray - the fast, money - saving way to repair roofs - is creating big income sales for men with no experience in maintenance products-many who'd never sold anything before!
+With Pace one-cast process you show schools thing before!
+With Face one-coat process, you show schools, motels, plants, shopping cen-ters how to save thousands of dollars on roof repairs, using their own men and Seamless Spray equipment we furnish free.
 They repair, waterproof and insulate with just 1 coat.
+No costly roofing contractor.
 No costly roofing contractor.
 No delays.
 One average order pays you \$500 or more!
 BIG SALES, BIG INCOME FOR YOU!